LC-Linkous/surrogate_model_optimization/README.md

 | [multi_glods_python](https://github.com/LC-Linkous/multi_glods_python)| GLODS <br> DIRECT | - | multiGLODS option in [surrogate_model_optimization](https://github.com/LC-Linkous/surrogate_model_optimization)|

-The PSO optimizer is modified from the [pso_python](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000), an adaptive timestep PSO optimizer, for data collection baseline.
-This repo removes the adaptive time modulation step of pso_python.

-The python-based MultiGLODS optimizer is from [multi_glods_python](https://github.com/jonathan46000/multi_glods_python) by [jonathan46000](https://github.com/jonathan46000).
-The [multi_glods_python](https://github.com/jonathan46000/multi_glods_python) repository is a Python translation of MATLAB MultiGLODS 0.1 (with random search method only).
-Please see the [MultiGLODS](#multiglods) and [Translation of MultiGLODS to Python](#translation-of-multiglods-to-python) sections for more information about the translation of the code and the original publication.

 The surrogate model approximators were originally featured in [bayesian_optimization_python](https://github.com/LC-Linkous/bayesian_optimization_python) by [LC-Linkous](https://github.com/LC-Linkous).
 See [References](#references) for the running list of references as optimizers and surrogate models approximators are added/edited, and features are updated.
+The references are in no particular order and are intended as a collection of relevant information for anyone interested in more information.
+Actual citations for optimizers or a process can be found in the original optimizer repos or the associated publications.

 ## Table of Contents
 * [Requirements](#requirements)